Last updated on September 9, 2022.

 Be sure to review the release notes yourself and watch out for any updates during the release cycle.

 I do a full, thorough review of the release notes at the beginning of the cycle in which I identify new features of interest / draw up my test plan.
 Subsequently, I check in every week or two to see if any announced changes affect my original test plan.

 3. It is Possible to Delay Your Release

-This is a little known fact that could come in handy.
-Suppose you are in the middle of a critical internal project or you’ve simply not had the opportunity to test properly before you scheduled release, you may be able to have your release moved to a later phase.
+This is a little-known fact that could come in handy.
+Suppose you are in the middle of a critical internal project or you’ve simply not had the opportunity to test properly before your scheduled release, you may be able to have your release moved to a later phase.